-The CDC has confirmed Zika can spread through sex, usually after a person traveled to an area where Zika has broken out, got the virus, and gave the virus to a sex partner who did not travel.
-Infected women and men can both pass the virus to sex partners -- even if they haven’t shown symptoms of infection, the CDC says.
+The CDC has confirmed Zika can spread through sex, usually after a person traveled to an area where Zika had broken out, got the virus, and gave the virus to a sex partner who did not travel.
+Infected women and men can both pass the virus to sex partners -- even if they haven’t shown symptoms of infection, according to the CDC.
 In addition, infected pregnant women can pass the virus on to their fetus.

-In Utah, a person got the virus without traveling or having sexual contact.
-The person was a relative and caregiver of an elderly Zika patient who died in late June -- the first Zika-linked death in the U.S. The deceased man had traveled to an area where Zika is spreading, and lab tests showed high amounts of the virus in his blood -- more than 100,000 times higher than that seen in other samples of infected people, the CDC says.
+Two years ago in Utah, a person got the virus without traveling or having sexual contact.
+The person was a relative and caregiver of an elderly Zika patient who died in late June -- the first Zika-linked death in the U.S. The deceased man had traveled to an area where Zika is spreading, and lab tests showed high amounts of the virus in his blood -- more than 100,000 times higher than that seen in other samples of infected people, the CDC said.
 He also had an underlying medical condition that has not been disclosed.

 Health officials believe the caregiver got Zika by coming into contact with the older man’s tears and sweat.